-Add the brown sugar, salt, vanilla extract, flour to the mixing bowl and combine well
+- Add the sugar, salt, vanilla extract, flour to the mixing bowl and combine well.

-Cut 4 bananas up into thickish slices ( 1 cm / 1/3 in ) and add it to the mixing bowl.
+- Peel and cut all but one of the bananas into thickish slices ( 1 cm / 1/3 in ) and add it to the mixing bowl.
 With a wooden spoon, gently combine without mashing the banana slices.

-Take the cake tin out of the oven and pour the mixture in.
-Arrange the slice bananas on the top.
+- Take the cake tin out of the oven and pour the mixture in.
+Arrange the sliced banana on the top.

-At 30 & 45 minutes, check the cake top is not burning.
+- At 30 and 45 minutes, check the cake top is not burning.
 If it looks like it is going to burn, loosely cover the cake tin with a piece of aluminium foil.
 Do not seal the cake.

-After 15 minutes take out of the oven and allow to cool on a bench top for another 30 minutes before putting it into the fridge overnight.
-Serve chilled.
+- After 15 minutes take out of the oven and allow to cool at room temperature for another 30 minutes.

-- If your white bread is still fresh, consider putting in an extra 1/2 tbsp of flour.
+- If your white bread is still fresh, put in an extra tbsp of flour.